-ADHD: 7 Life Skills Your Child May Need to Master
+ADHD: 7 Life Skills Your Child Needs to Master

 Kids with ADHD tend to be much slower to develop skills needed to organize, plan, and prioritize than their peers, says Cindy Goldrich, a certified ADHD coach and parenting specialist in Long Island, N.Y.